Soap making and importing

 Check that your ingredients are on the Inventory

-Next, you must check that each chemical ingredient in your soap is on our Inventory.
+If you need to register with us, you'll also need to check that each chemical ingredient in your soap is on our Inventory.
 You can do this by searching the Inventory using the chemical’s CAS number or CAS name.

 Examples of common ingredients used in soaps